Research Assistant Jobs at University of Kentucky with Visa Sponsorship

 Which visa types does University of Kentucky commonly use for Research Assistant roles?

 UK supports several visa categories for Research Assistant hires.
 F-1 OPT and CPT are common entry points for current students and recent graduates.
-J-1 exchange visitor status is used for research scholars in specific programs.
+J-1 visa exchange visitor status is used for research scholars in specific programs.
 H-1B is the primary path for longer-term employment.
-For roles leading to permanent positions, UK has supported EB-2 and EB-3 Green Card sponsorship, and TN status is available for Canadian and Mexican nationals in qualifying research fields.
+For roles leading to permanent positions, UK has supported EB-2 and EB-3 Green Card sponsorship, and TN visa status is available for Canadian and Mexican nationals in qualifying research fields.

 What qualifications are expected for Research Assistant roles at University of Kentucky?